 - BioShock 2 superficially expanded the set of consumable items, adding not only more mundane food items like canned goods and cola but vitamins, aspirin, fresh water, and something called "Doc Hollcroft's Cure-All", which restores both health and EVE despite being, as an audio diary on the website reveals, a placebo.

 - Bioshock Infinite expands eating even more as you no longer hold medkits any more.
-Food is far easier to find, even in illogical places.
+Food is far easier to find, even in illogical places such as toilets and trash cans.

 - Deus Ex includes soy food, soda cans, candy bars, and at least three kinds of alcohol as various small but noticeable health restoration, on top of actual medical equipment.
 It's explained that Denton's nanites process the food instantly.
 A bottle of wine or vial of illegal drugs (that do not increase your health), for instance, would have your targeting reticule wavering in a circle for about ten seconds, with more amplifying the effect.